Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Hover_in_list_of_linked_channel.md

 **Step 1**

-1. Hover cursor over the row of linked channels in the list in RHS of MS Teams sync plugin on MM.
+1. Hover the cursor over the row of linked channels in the list in RHS of the MS Teams sync plugin on MM.

 **Expected**

-The row should get highlighted upon hovering the cursor and the unlink button should become visible in the RHS of MS Teams sync plugin on MM.
+The row should get highlighted upon hovering the cursor and the unlink button should become visible in the RHS of the MS Teams sync plugin on MM.